New WIA Partnership Program to Assist Women in Ag Events Across Nebraska

 When you apply to Nebraska Land Link, either as a land seeker or a landowner, Nebraska Extension personnel will work to match your application with the most compatible counterpart.
 Using the answers you submit and offer in a potential interview, Nebraska Land Link matches are based on the shared values, interests and skills of both parties, so that a mutually beneficial and satisfying partnership can be forged over the course of the transition plan.More

 Free Quickbooks and Quicken Courses for Farmers and Ranchers

 "Quickbooks and Quicken for Farm and Ranch Record Keeping” is free, self-paced online courses that teaches the basics of Quickbooks Quicken.

 The courses focuse on the record-keeping needs of farmers and ranchers.
 Registration is required but the course is free.More

 Circles of Support: Building Resilience Together

-Working on your resilience right now, even if you are still dealing with or recovering from the disaster, can help you get through this.
-There are several things that contribute to your resilience, and connecting with other people can improve them all.
+Focusing on your resilience right now can help you get through tough times.
+There are several things that contribute to your resilience and connecting with other people can improve them all.
 That’s why we should work on Building Resilience Together.